Skip Navigation

 If you're interested in being a part of our Alumni Spotlight, or would like to nominate someone, please reach out to our Director of Alumni Relations Bill Weaver.

-This week's Alumni Spotlight highlights Lori Smul (Class of 1999), who is a State Farm Agency Owner.
+This week's Alumni Spotlight highlights Angela Granchi (Class of 2018), who is a Project Manager and Product Specialist at Solidarity Health Network.

 Why do you support Lake Catholic?